fragile-technologies/automated-testing-ci-workshop/lecture.md

 TDD is considered an **essential** skill for many companies as it tends to decrease the amount of bugs, increases code quality and leads to decoupled systems.

+## Continuous integration

+Anecdote:

+Imagine a big software organisation where developers work on their features.
+Every six months, according to the release schedule, developers all merge their work into the main branch and deploy said code.
+Integrating (resolving all conflicts!) and deployment take many days, weeks perhaps.
+Countless manhours are lost.
+Production issues occur because the merged code was incorrect.

+What went wrong?
+Modern software practice is to merge your branches often - as often as you can.
+And when merging, running your tests.
+This is yet another point where tests help.
+If your tests fail after the merge, then something is wrong and this needs to be addressed as soon as possible.
+If the tests fail before the merge, the merge is declined or halted to fix the tests.

+The process of merging your branches often, perhaps even multiple times a day, and running tests every time, before and after the merge, is called continuous integration.

+Benefits

+- Catch failing tests before merge
+- Merging often leads to fewer merge conflicts
+- Less time for requirements to change!
+- Leads to small, iterative changes rather than big, risky changesets.

+Many tools:

+- Jenkins (probably most popular)
+- TravisCI
+- CircleCI
+- GoCD
+- Many, many more

+### Pipelines

+One way to do CI.
+Built from stages.
+Can be declaratively built.
+Each stage operates on output of previous.
+Allow complex build processes to be split up and even run concurrently (at the same time).
+You can have pipelines that fan out and have conditional stages.
+Often uses a YAML file or, uniquely, a Jenkinsfile.

 ## Task